Platform-OS/pos-module-core/README.md

 ### Build Stage

 In the build stage, you **prepare the command's input**.
 This step involves processing user input, typically submitted through a form (`context.params`).
-Here, you normalize the data, and perform necessary type conversions before it is stored or used further in your application.
+Here, you normalize the data and perform necessary type conversions before it is stored or used further in your application.

 By defining a build command, you can manipulate incoming data, perform validations, and ensure that only permissible data is processed, and the data meets your application's requirements.
 This is especially useful for tasks like cleaning up user input, setting default values, and enforcing data consistency.